ZeroYaHero/VerseVolumes/README.md

 ## Structure

 - **VerseVolumes**: Contains Verse scripts and assets tailored for testing and experimentation.
 These scripts utilize an object-oriented programming (OOP) design with multiple interfaces and abstract classes to define the behavior and structure of a "volume."
+- OOP is not my favorite, and ultimately an ECS design is preferable for something like this, but I had free-time and wanted a simple project to demonstrate understanding of the concepts.

 ## Usage